 Members of the House of Representatives can put forward a case for impeachment when a president appears guilty of treason, bribery, or high crimes and misdemeanors.

-As you will see from the process below, this requires a good case and a lot of evidence to progress to a trial.
-In some cases, as with the Trump cases, there will be more than one case presented.
-This is a chance for representatives to bring forward everything they have against the president for a greater impeachment chance.
+As you will see from the process below, impeachment requires a strong case and evidence to progress to a trial.
+As with President Trump, there can be more than one case presented in some cases.
+This is a chance for representatives to bring forward everything against the president for a greater impeachment chance.

 One of the obstacles here is the idea of “high crimes and misdemeanors.”
-This term originates from the constitution but, like many aspects of that document, is open to interpretation.
+This term originates from the United States Constitution but is open to interpretation like many aspects of that document.
 At its core, a high crime is an abuse of power.

 There are different stages to the judiciary process, from beginning a case for impeachment to the president being removed from office.
-So far, only three presidents have reached the final stage of the trial at the senate.
+So far, only three presidents have reached the final stage of their trial at the United States Senate.
 None have ended the process with a guilty verdict.

 1) Charges begin following evidence of one of the crimes mentioned above